MikeDMorgan/MikeDMorgan_defunct.github.io/content/blog/round1.md

 Great Chishill.
 It sounds like it should be some towering natural edifice, rather than a scrappy corner of a field next to a small copse of trees.
 It was a good start though, and perhaps a good way to revise my expectations a little.
 The lack of hills in and around Cambridge, and my distinct lack of fitness, made this a somewhat tougher challenge than I had expected.

-I planned the route out yesterday after picking up a few OS maps from a look outdoor shop (there's only one in Cambridge that actually sells maps, so no points for guessing).
+I planned the route out yesterday after picking up a few OS maps from a local outdoor shop (there's only one in Cambridge that actually sells maps, so no points for guessing).
 I can't work out how to render or insert a Google map with the route on, so here's a crappy photo of the route drawn out on a map (OS Explorer 194).
 The small red cross is the "summit", in the loosest possible sense.

 ![the route][2]